hmrc/income-tax-mtd-changelog/README.md

 See the above list for links to the relevant API documentation.

-To be notified whenever an MTD API change is deployed to the Sandbox or Production, follow these steps while logged-in to your Github account:
+To be notified when an MTD API change is deployed to the Sandbox or Production, follow these steps while logged-in to your Github account:

 1. Go to: https://github.com/hmrc/income-tax-mtd-changelog